 • Elimination – Drinking a glass of lukewarm water and evacuating the bowels in the morning after waking up is considered the healthiest.
 Waiting longer could lead to an increase in Ama or toxins which can cause imbalances in the body.

-• Cleansing sensory organs – Along with washing the eyes and brushing the teeth, scraping the tongue, oil pulling, nasya or neti poti and cleaning the ears are also recommended by Ayurveda for effectively cleansing all the sensory organs.
+• Cleansing sensory organs – Along with washing the eyes and brushing the teeth, scraping the tongue, oil pulling, nasya or neti poti and cleaning the ears are also recommended as Ayurveda treatments which effectively cleanses all the sensory organs.

 • Abhyanga – Performing a full body oil massage regularly will nourish and strengthen the body, promotes circulation while also preventing premature aging.

 • Exercise – Regular practice of any exercise or yoga enhances circulation and oxygenation of the tissues, strengthens the Agni, tones the body and rejuvenates the body.